gaabhay/RPS/README.md

 # RPS
-online multiplayer rock paper scissor
+created an online multiplayer rock paper scissor to learn how to connect server and client and exchange information between them